 Let's define some of the terms we used in the paragraph above.
 Current debt is the portion of a company's debt which is due within 1 year, while long-term debt is the portion due in more than 1 year.
 Cash equivalents includes cash and any liquid securities with maturity periods of 90 days or less.
 Total debt equals current debt plus long-term debt minus cash equivalents.

 To understand the degree of financial leverage a company has, shareholders look at the debt ratio.
 Considering GSK's $105.74 billion in total assets, the debt-ratio is at 0.38.
-As a rule of thumb, a debt-ratio more than 1 indicates that a considerable portion of debt is funded by assets.
-A higher debt-ratio can also imply that the company might be putting itself at risk for default, if interest rates were to increase.
-However, debt-ratios vary widely across different industries.
-For example, a debt ratio of 40% might be higher for one industry, but normal for another.
+Generally speaking, a debt-ratio more than 1 means that a large portion of debt is funded by assets.
+As the debt-ratio increases, so the does the risk of defaulting on loans, if interest rates were to increase.
+Different industries have different thresholds of tolerance for debt-ratios.
+A debt ratio of 25% might be higher for one industry, but average for another.